blackberry/bbUI.js/README.md

 ## Defining a Screen

 Creating a screen to be used with bbUI is as simple as creating an HTML file and placing the screen fragment markup in the file.
 A screen declaration is simply a &lt;div&gt; with an attribute **x-bb-type="screen"**.
-You will place all the contents for your screen inside this &lt;div&gt;.
-There is also a **x-bb-title** attribute where, if defined, a standard black screen title bar will appear with the text delared in this attribute shown.
+You then place all the contents for your screen inside this &lt;div&gt;.
+There's also a **x-bb-title** attribute where, if defined, a standard black screen title bar will appear showing the declared text.

 	<div x-bb-type="screen" x-bb-title="User Interface Examples">